 - Perlite or Pumice (Check on Amazon)

-Aside from the ingredients, you also need some simple tools.
-The following tools will be used for mixing all the ingredients together.
+Apart from the ingredients, you will also need some simple tools.
+My list goes:

 - Mixing Container

 Now, you are ready to start making your succulent soil mix.
 You can start by making the following measurements: 1 part of perlite or pumice, 2 parts of coarse sand, 3 parts of potting soil.
 The “part” is simply any unit you will use to measure each ingredient.
 It is a generic unit being applied to all ingredients in the mix.
 In other words, you only need one measuring container for all the ingredients–be it a cup, a bowl, your hand, or anything else.

 Now that you have measured all the ingredients in the right ratio, you just need to pour them in the mixing container.
 Again, you can use any container here as long as it is big enough to accommodate all the ingredients.
 You can then mix the ingredients with a trowel or with your bare hand.
 The important thing here is to mix all the ingredients thoroughly.
 And that’s it!
 You have the perfect succulent soil mix ready!
 With or without perlite, but certainly not straight perlite :).
 Happy growing!

 Q: Can you put too much perlite into your soil?

 A: Adding too much perlite in the soil may not be good for succulents especially for the bigger ones.
 This is because makes the soil easy to crush.
 In the long run, it will not provide root foundation to the plant.
 A good amount of perlite though could certainly help the soil become fast-draining and provide better aeration.